LAW OFFICE OF SARAH MUBOYAYI

 A divorce begins when you file an application for divorce in the Superior Court of Justice.
 The application may also include claims for parenting arrangements, support, and property division, but these issues can often be resolved by negotiation or through a separation agreement.

-Once the application is filed and served (unless it’s a joint application, where both spouses are applying together and no formal service is required), the court reviews whether the grounds for divorce are met and that reasonable arrangements have been made for any children.
+Once the application is filed and served (as needed), the court reviews whether the grounds for divorce are met and that reasonable arrangements have been made for any children.
 If satisfied, the court issues a divorce order.

 You can start the process as soon as you and your spouse are living separate and apart, but the divorce itself can only be granted after the one-year separation period has passed.